ksher-solutions/payment_sdk_python/README.md

 # Payment_sdk_python

-This is python sdk for intergrating your python application with Ksher Payment Gateway.
+This is python sdk for integrating your python application with Ksher Payment Gateway.
 Please refers to our official api document [here](https://doc.vip.ksher.net)

 ## Requirement
 - Python 3.7
-    - other python3 version should also work, but python package version might cause some conflice and minor change might need to be done.
+    - other python3 version should also work, but python package version might cause some conflict and minor change might need to be done.

 - Ksher Payment API Account
     - Requesting sandbox account please contact support@ksher.com

 - API_URL
-    - Along with a sandbox accout, you will be receiving a API_URL in this format: s[UNIQUE_NAME].vip.ksher.net
+    - Along with a sandbox account, you will be receiving a API_URL in this format: s[UNIQUE_NAME].vip.ksher.net

 - API_TOKEN
     - Log in into API_URL using given sandbox account and get the token. see [How to get API Token](https://doc.vip.ksher.net/docs/howto/api_token)